 Convert AWG wire gauge to millimeters instantly.
-Free online AWG to mm converter with diameter and cross-sectional area calculations.
-Professional electrical engineering tool.
+Calculate diameter and cross-sectional area for professional electrical engineering work.

 What is an AWG to mm Converter?